 Now you’re ready to develop new Dash applications.
 Find a dataset, think of some exciting visualizations, and build another dashboard!

-You can download the source code, data, and resources for the sample applications you made in this tutorial by clicking the link below:
+You can download the source code, data, and resources for the sample applications that you made in this tutorial by clicking the link below:

 Get the Source Code: Click here to get the source code you’ll use to learn about creating data visualization interfaces in Python with Dash in this tutorial.